iPhone 11 Pro release date, price, news and features

 iPhone 11 Pro release date and price

-The iPhone 11 Pro starts at $999 and you can pre-order it from Friday September 13.
+The iPhone 11 Pro starts at $999 / AED 4,219 and you can pre-order it from Friday September 13.
 It hits stores on September 20.

 iPhone 11 Pro design and display